yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 - model: The LSTM model or any model that inherits from torch.nn.Module.
 - ts: Time sequence length, representing the number of time steps to be considered in the model.
 - n_features: The number of features used in training.
-- train_loader: DataLoader for training data.
+- train_loader: Data loader for training data.
-- val_loader: DataLoader for validation data.
+- val_loader: Data loader for validation data.
 - optimiser: The optimiser, e.g Adam, used to update model weights.
 - criterion: Loss function, e.g., Mean Squared Error (MSE), for computing the training and validation loss.
 - scheduler: Learning rate scheduler, e.g., torch.optim.lr_scheduler.StepLR.